pkimber/old-docs-migrated-to-gitlab/source/backup.rst

 Duplicity makes restoring easy.
 You can restore by simply reversing the remote and local parameters.

+.. note:: You will probably see ``Operation not permitted`` errors.
+This is
+          Duplicity attempting to restore owner and group permissions on the files.

 To restore a single file::

   PASSPHRASE="gpg-password" \